 Diversity & Inclusion Initiative rouse Health's Diversity, Equity and Inclusion Recruitment/Retention Coordinator Twiggy Eure, along with employees who are members of our Diversity and Inclusion Committee, are spearheading the hospital system's D&I initiative.
 All employees have attended special sessions about the importance of diversity and inclusion in our workplace, and the committee has hosted several recent events to celebrate important diversity milestones.
 Members of the committee able to meet for a photo were (left to right) front row: Rev. Kate Day; Desiree Odom; Janelle Harris; Veronica Clanton; second row: Laurie Leonard; Karen Sigona; Twiggy Eure; Kathleen Miller Murphy; back row: Terry Zahler; Jerome Walker; Ryan Barker; Tom Tarbox.
-Other members of our D&I team are John Bergemann; Walter Eiland; Katherine Erickson; Tawyna Montgomery, Meghan Mosher; Rhonda Reader; Tonya Swift-Freeman; and Nykea Williams.
-Visit crouse.org/nursing to learn more about the Pomeroy College of Nursing. crouse.org/diversity Students Help Create Healing Hospital Environment A partnership with State Street School in Skaneateles has fostered in the students of Susan Berry an appreciation for artistic expression and the meaning of giving back to the community.
+Other members of our D&I team are John Bergemann; Walter Eiland; Katherine Erickson; Tawyna Montgomery, Meghan Mosher; Rhonda Reader; Tonya Swift-Freeman; and Nykea Williams. crouse.org/diversity Students Help Create Healing Hospital Environment partnership with State Street School in Skaneateles has fostered in the students of Susan Berry an appreciation for artistic expression and the meaning of giving back to the community.
 Barry was joined recently by (left to right) Kris Delaney, Crouse CEO Kimberly Boynton, Nancy Williams and Betty O'Connor, with children who created winter landscapes and presented their creations to the hospital.
 "Your work will inspire and uplift patients and visitors for many years to come," said Boynton to the students and their parents.
 We thank Barry, Skaneateles School District and local businesses that supported the project for the sixth consecutive year.